 At Piazzale Michelangelo, there is also a small restaurant.
 Standing in the upper parking lot is another replica of Michelangelo’s statue of David.

-17. San Miniato al Monte
+21. Visit San Miniato al Monte for Another View of Florence

-From the terrace in front of the basilica you get another amazing panoramic view of Florence.
+San Miniato al Monte is a beautiful Romanesque church perched on a hill above Piazzale Michelangelo, and it takes about 10 minutes to walk here.
+The view from San Miniato is stunning, with panoramic views of Florence.
 The view is beautiful but we think that the view from Piazzale Michelangelo is better, so if you only have the time and energy for one viewpoint out this way, we recommend Piazzale Michelangelo.

 San Miniato al Monte